gsjurseth/maria-geir/README.md

 # maria-geir
-Sample repo showin Envoy used for several services plus a portal that documents them
+Sample repo showing Envoy used for several services plus a portal that documents them

 ## What's in here anyway?
 The following have been setup and are run with docker compose
 * grpc server written in java running greeter service: normal and pirate mode available
 * grpc client written in golang that calls the remote service (and accepts an optional key as an argument)
 * a graphql service.
 This uses all flat files and is simply the book list example.
 It's self contained
+* kafka and zookeepr for said kafka
+* a nodejs service that constantly sends messages to a kafka topic called `messages`
+* a nodejs service that consumes that topic and then sends those messages to any websocket clients that connect and use a unique groupId
 * an envoy service that proxies for all of it.

 ## What's coming